-FormVerse Process Template Editor: Provides a flexible platform for designing FormVerse Process Templates, including dispatching rules (i.e, which forms to send to a recipient) and processing rules.
+FormVerse Template Editor: Provides a flexible platform for designing FormVerse Process Templates, including dispatching rules (i.e. which forms to send to a recipient) and processing rules.
 By utilizing user-friendly wizards, or the powerful .NET script-based rules editor, users are able to define any kind of simple or complex set of dispatch/processing rules to implement their business processes.

-FormVerse Process Step Editor: Embedded in the Template Editor, provides a visual design interface for defining the core of a business process, specifying the various steps that make up the process, the conditions that govern transitions from one step to another, and actions that may be taken at each step from process initiation to completion.
+FormVerse Process Rule Editor: Embedded in the Template Editor, provides a visual design interface for defining the core of a business process, specifying the various steps that make up the process, the conditions that govern transitions from one step to another, and actions that may be taken at each step from process initiation to completion.
 It can be used to define even the most complex business processes in an intuitive way.

 Kirk Deininger, President and CEO - FormVerse

-BizSpark: Do you build for scale first, or for revenue?
+Microsoft BizSpark: Do you build for scale first, or for revenue?
 How are those things related in your mind?

 We have a B2B solution that we’re selling into corporations.
 When I think about scale, to me it means being able to handle the demands of large corporations.
 From the start FormVerse was designed and developed to handle the large volumes of transactions expected from enterprise customers.